rahj0/ReLeMeshCpp/README.md

 ### Prerequisites

-Project is tested on Ubuntu 18.10
+*  Project is tested on Ubuntu 18.10
-Using g++ 8.2.0
+*  Using g++ 8.2.0

 ## Getting Started

 To build the shared lib simply
 ```
+mkdir lib && mkdir bin
 make
 ```